 It is commonly known that the best innovation occurs when people with different mindsets, experiences, and opinions are able to collaborate and combine their ideas together.
 When this happens, you are able to create something brilliant that lies outside either party’s regular sphere of thought.

-The wide accessibility of work from home opportunities means that you can collaborate and create innovative solutions with people you wouldn’t normally be able to work closely with.
+The wide accessibility of work-from-home opportunities means that you can collaborate and create innovative solutions with people you wouldn’t normally be able to work closely with.

 This means that people can more regularly contribute in sessions that they might not otherwise be able to be present at.
 This increased rate of contribution helps promote innovative capabilities for the entire team and provides a consistent diversity of thought.

-It may seem counterproductive given we have identified coming together with diverse thinking patterns to be where the most fueled innovation occurs, but we also understand grinding out ideas isn’t always the right path.
+It may seem counterproductive given we have identified coming together with diverse thinking patterns to be where the most fueled innovation occurs.
+But we also understand grinding out ideas isn’t always the right path.
 Innovation occurs in many different ways and there is no one simple method to get to your end goal.

 One of the difficulties with innovation can be roadblocks, and how you overcome them.
 Sometimes it takes a new approach to an old situation, a different framework, or a different task altogether.
 Sometimes, however, it takes a complete lack of tasks for you to clear your mind and approach your task from a new angle, or a birds-eye view.
 Remote workspaces make it easier than ever to distance yourself from your possible roadblocks and re-approach them with new opportunities and an open mind.

-Especially when working in person, you may feel a lot of pressure to think of a brilliant idea on the spot, or not leave your session until you have the perfect idea.
+Especially when working in person, you may feel a lot of pressure to think of a brilliant idea on the spot, or not leave your session until you have a perfect idea.
 While this is the ideal scenario, innovative ideas don’t always work like that.
 They come and go, and sometimes you need some distance in order to readjust your mindset, think about your roadblock, and attack it from a different angle.

 - Accessibility: Operating in remote workspaces allows you to collaborate with people across the world and connect with your team more often.
 Diverse thought is at the core of innovation, and accessibility provides global diversity.